kartikcho/Pitchblack-RPG/README.md

 * Python3

-### Contributing
+## Contributing

+* Check the issues tab to work on fixes
+* For content updates, work on a seperate branch

-To contribute to the project, open a pull request so I can review and add to master.
+### Create pull requests so I can review and add to master.